rapid7/metasploit-framework/documentation/modules/payload/android/meterpreter/injection.md

 * [jarsigner](https://docs.oracle.com/javase/7/docs/technotes/tools/windows/jarsigner.html) - To re-sign the APK

 Installing these tools (if they are not installed already) will depend on your OS.
-Apktool can be installed manually or automatically (e.g `brew install apktool` OR 'apt install apktool'). keytool and jarsigner can be installed by installing the appropriate JDK.
+Apktool can be installed manually or automatically (e.g `brew install apktool` OR `apt install apktool`). keytool and jarsigner can be installed by installing the appropriate JDK.

 ## Inject Payload Into An Existing APK File